Ptijohn/graph-module/README.md

 ============

 Now including neo4j to manage our nodes.
 You can have a look at GraphUtil.java to see how we can go through our graph from one node or another, in whatever direction we want.
 (See commented code)
-Also, we now get nodes from DB if it is not empty.
+If DB is empty, we get nodes from files.
+If not, we give you the choice between loading from DB and loading from files (and cleaning DB).

 merge